-Lech is undoubtedly one of the best snow-sure ski resorts in Europe, with a historic snow record of up to 10m of fresh powder every season.
-The resort is renowned for having its own micro-climate, which is to thank for its incredibly high volumes of snow in comparison to the rest of Austria.
-Lech also stands out from other Austrian resorts as the only location to allow heli-skiing, which means its visitors can tuck into incredible high-altitude beds of untouched powder on an exhilarating freeride adventure.
+Lech is undoubtedly one of the best snow sure ski resorts in Europe, with a historic snow record of up to 10m of fresh powder every season.
+The ski resort is renowned for having its own micro-climate, which is to thank for its incredibly high volumes of snow in comparison to the rest of Austria.
+Lech also stands out from other Austrian ski resorts as the only location to allow heli-skiing.
+Visitors can tuck into incredible high-altitude beds of untouched powder on an exhilarating freeride adventure.

 Stay at: Chalet 1597, a unique and enchanting property located in the Stubenbach area of Lech.

 As part of the British Columbia ski area, Whistler benefits from a prime position along the Pacific coast.
 This world-renowned ski resort lives up to its reputation, offering skiers 200km of skiing across two mountains and a rich variety of slopes, trails, and off-piste terrain.
 Why not venture up to the Horstman glacier, where snow-sure pistes greet skiers all year round.
 If these vast quantities of natural snow weren’t quite enough, Whistler has also invested in a 7.5 megawatt hydroelectric dam, which powers the ski resort’s snowmaking operations.
 Whistler can offer the longest ski season in North America, paired with its exclusive, modern village makes for the ultimate snowy holiday.
 Tuck into the international dining scene in resort before resting your head in a boutique mountain hotel.

 Stay at: Summit Lodge Boutique Hotel, a quirky colourful mountain base in a prime location just moments from the slopes.